isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-how-to-get-rid-of-cockroaches-in-apartments.markdown

----
+ï»¿---
+date: '2025-05-19T00:00:00+00:00'
+lastmod: '2025-05-19T00:00:00+03:00'
 author: Isaac
 layout: post
 title: How to Get Rid of Cockroaches in Apartments
-$12025-05-19T00:00:00+00:00
 categories:
 - Guide
 tags: []
 slug: /how-to-get-rid-of-cockroaches-in-apartments/
-$12025-05-19T00:00:00+03:00
 ---

 Roaches are notoriously difficult to get rid of.
 But don't let them win!
 In this article, I outline How to Get Rid of Cockroaches in Apartments.
 If roaches find shelter, food, and water in your apartment, they are staying for as long as they want to!
 **First, notify the property manager about any roach activity on their property so that they can take action against this pest infestation.
-Next up, try using some baits (roach traps), dusting with silica powder or diatomaceous earth (DE) as well as a boric acid solution for long-term control measures. **
+Next up, try using some baits (roach traps), dusting with silica powder or diatomaceous earth (DE) as well as a boric acid solution for long-term control measures.Â **
 **You may also want to set some glue traps around your apartment if you're not too keen on using toxic chemicals.
-Finally, if you want to get the roaches out for good (and your landlord doesn't have any better ideas), hire an exterminator! **
+Finally, if you want to get the roaches out for good (and your landlord doesn't have any better ideas), hire an exterminator!Â **
 [amazon bestseller="Best Roach Killers" items="2" template="table"]
 ## Details: How to Get Rid of Cockroaches in Apartments
 ### 1. Notify the property manager or landlord; Know Your Rights
-To control them, first, notify the property manager (or the landlord).
-The property manager or landlord will handle the roach infestations as outlined by their lease agreement or offer some quick tips on how to deal with these bugs themselves (for example, sealing up cracks around doors).
+To control them, first, notify the property manager (or the landlord).Â The property manager or landlord will handle the roach infestations as outlined by their lease agreement or offer some quick tips on how to deal with these bugs themselves (for example, sealing up cracks around doors).
 It's important to know your rights as a tenant in regards to pest control.
 Some leases may require the landlord or property manager to provide roach extermination services, while others just offer some tips on how you can manage them yourself (or not!).
 Read your lease agreement carefully!
 For example, if you pay monthly fees to cater to pest control - the property manager may owe you some roach control rounds for that month.